andrmoel/astronomy-bundle-php/README.md

 The location object represents the location of the observer on the earth's surface.

+### Coordinate Systems

+The bundle provides ....
+The classes are providing methods to transform one coordinate system into another one.

+* Ecliptical Coordinates (latitude, longitude)
+*

 ### Astronomical Objects

 An astronomical object **must** be initialized with the TOI.
 If you don't pass the TOI in the constructor, the